ccbogel/QualCoder/README.md

 * pdfminer.six

-Future planned module:

-* xlrd    for importing a survey from Microsoft Excel

 ## Future plans
 * Improve packaging for easier installation: currently investigating use of pyinstaller - without much success
 * make use of the xlrd python package to import surveys from Microsoft Excel
 * Change from pdfminer.six to pdfminer3
+* Import survey from Excel xlxs
 * Reports:
         Word count report maybe
 * Text mining - maybe ?